 Not top drawer

 The next screen Custer (see here for the silent ones and here for the early talkie Custers) emerged in 1940.
-Errol Flynn graduated from West Point twice at that time, for he would soon be Custer in the biopic They Died With Their Boots On – click here for our review - but here, in Santa Fe Trail, he is not Custer.
-That honor fell to Ronald Reagan, while Errol took the part of his pal at the Point, JEB Stuart.
+Errol Flynn graduated from West Point twice at that time, for he would soon be Custer in the biopic They Died With Their Boots On – click here for our review – but here, in Santa Fe Trail, he is not Custer.
+That honor fell to Ronald Reagan (John Wayne had been mooted), while Errol took the part of his pal at the Point, JEB Stuart.

 Errol was not only at West Point in both films; he fell for Olivia de Havilland in both too.